TRIPURA RAHASYA

 98. Now let not your mind be outgoing; turn it inward;

-control it just a little and watch for the Self, always remembering
+control it just a little and watch for the Self, always

 that the investigator is himself the essence of being